-It seems clear that the new dispute settlement system is having a profound impact on the methods of diplomacy, based on many discussions with diplomats and other officials in the WTO, as well as observation and reading of reports and developments.
-The fact that the final report of the dispute settlement system is now essentially automatically adopted has shifted the dynamics of the role of dispute settlement in the system.
-Under the GATT, there was the blocking opportunity, but there was also a "political filter" process by which a political body (the GATT Council) would evaluate a report, and on some occasions, refuse to adopt the report (even when blocking did not cause such refusal).
+It seems clear that the new dispute settlement system is having a profound impact on the methods of diplomacy, based on many discussions with diplomats and other officials in the WTO, as well as observation and reading of reports and devel-opments.
+The fact that the final report of the dispute settlement system is now essentially automatically adopted has shifted the dynamics of the role of dispute setthere was also a "political filter" process by which a political body (the GATT Coun-cil) would evaluate a report, and on some occasions, refuse to adopt the report (even when blocking did not cause such refusal).
 Thus, there was arguably something of a political legitimization for the end result, which could operate as a check against the dispute settlement process.
 The elimination of a blocking opportunity was one of the important features of the Uruguay Round reforms, but the quid pro quo for this was the development of an appellate procedure.
 The appellate procedure has many admirable traits.
-But in the context of the WTO, where the decision-making process is often paralyzed and cannot really review or change the results of an Appellate Body report and its determinations, the Appellate Body has wound up with a great amount of power.
+But in the context of the WTO, where the decision-making process is often paralyzed and cannot really review or change the results of an Ap-pellate Body report and its determinations, the Appellate Body has wound up with a great amount of power.
 This amount of power has been noticed and commented on.
 By contrast, many national systems with powerful supreme courts and judicial review have also the possibility of legislative (and even constitutional amendment) changes that can effectively overrule the highest court.
-Thus there is concern that the WTO appeal procedure has put too much power in the hands of a group of very fine persons who are, however, not always able to appraise all of the different political and economic factors that would go into a more "legislative" judgment.
+Thus there is concern that the WTO appeal procedure has put too much power in the hands of a group of very fine persons who are, however, not always able to appraise all of the different polit-ical and economic factors that would go into a more "legislative" judgment.
 The Appellate Body members themselves would be quick to recognize this and indeed, have been, it is argued, extremely cautious in how they have applied the treaty texts, partly because of their sense of responsibility and judicial restraint.
+What might the future bring?
+What potential circumstances or events could have a strong impact on the dispute settlement system?
+Several emerging factors and de-velopments may have significant impacts.
+If a new negotiating round is finally launched, it would not be foolhardy to predict that at least some results of such a negotiation will have some specific and perhaps more generic impacts on the dispute settlement system.
+The DSB itself might recognize and give more weight to its resettlement system.
+The DSB itself might recognize and give more weight to its re-sponsibility to supervise the dispute settlement process, and could develop means to critique the Appellate Body's and first-level panels' adopted reports.
+Furthermore, the impacts on developing countries could lead developing country initiatives and supporters from industrial countries, to try to redress some of the particularly harsh impacts on developing country participation in the processes.
+One particular reform would be to provide a certain amount of "legal aid" assistance to the advocacy of developing countries, partly to improve their capacities to partici-pate in the dispute settlement procedures, but also to lower the cost to them of those procedures 20 those procedures.20

-&lt;sup>18 See John H. Jackson, Dispute Settlement and the WTO, 1 JIEL 329 (1998).
-The phrase "WTO Charter" refers to the Agreement Establishing the World Trade Organization.
+18 See John H. Jackson, Dispute Settlement and the WTO, 1 JIEL 329 (1998).
+19 The phrase "WTO Charter" refers to the Agreement Establishing the World Trade Organization.
 See Agreement Establishing the World Trade Organization, 33 I.L.M.
-13, 15 (1994) [hereinafter WTO Charter].
+13, 15 (1994) [here-inafter WTO Charter].